All photos categorised in the app is shown in our interactive map, helping to identify trends and patterns all over the world.

 Not only will this be invaluable to an increasingly environmentally aware society, but it could also inform industries of the fate of the disposable products they produce at a scale that cannot be ignored.”

-Tom Stanton, PhD Researcher, University of Nottingham
+Dr Tom Stanton, Lecturer and Researcher, Nottingham Trent University

 If you enjoy using the Planet Patrol app, would you mind taking a moment to rate it?
 It won’t take more than a minute and helps other people find the app and collect more data to influence change.